 “We were discussing ways to travel and visit places around the world and the different weather we may see when we get there.”

-Another Virgin Balloons pilot, Mark Shemilt, is preparing for his second visit at Chandlings Prep School in Oxfordshire later this month.
+Another Virgin Balloon Flights pilot, Mark Shemilt, is preparing for his second visit at Chandlings Prep School in Oxfordshire later this month.
 His 2018 visit here proved such a success that they extended the invitation personally to Mark for 2019.

 Book your own hot air balloon ride adventure of a lifetime.